Permitting publication scheme

 Natural Resources Wales is fully committed to openness and transparency in all our dealings, and our Permitting Publication Scheme reflects this and is part of that commitment.
 Our remit is very wide and we operate predominately under primary legislation that was created before we were formed.
 Therefore, there is a wide variation in the requirements of the regulatory regimes we operate.

 The Functions Order places a duty on us to publish information about permit applications and our decisions, but it does not grant us additional powers to release information beyond that which is allowed under the existing legislation.
-We are also bound by the requirements of the Data Protection Act 1998.
+We are also bound by the requirements of the Data Protection Act 2018 and UK GDPR legislation.

 This scheme highlights the permitting regimes Natural Resources Wales is responsible for, and makes as wide a range of information available as possible at the current time by effective signposting and by improvements to our website.
 We also seek to strike the balance between proactively providing information that people will be interested in, making it easy to do business with us, and ensuring the best use of public money by not incurring unnecessary cost where there is little public interest.